A change has come over me

 All those things I struggled with, in that MISSION I told you about, have proved to be invaluable.
 Given me insights into how all change takes place – which is why I haven’t been too explicit about exactly what my mission was.

 My experiences taught me (the hard way) to recognise defeatism whenever I see it, or experience it…

 How to focus, not on the vast circle of things that might worry me, but the smaller circle of things I can do something about…

 And to have a great time doing it.

 I’ve taken everything I learned, and written it in a book called (you guessed it):

 A word about the title…

 If it helps you to make sense of it, think of it as How To Change YOUR World.

-If you do a decent job of it, perhaps the word will spread – you’ll end up changing the entire world, too…
+If you do a decent job of it, perhaps the news will spread – you’ll end up changing the entire world, too…

 People seem to find the book helpful.
 Like this chap, from the US: